lotten/daoopt/README.md

 -----------

-A recent set of [Boost library](http://www.boost.org) headers is required to compile the solver, either in the system-wide include path or copied/symlinked into `./lib/boost` locally (confirmed to work is version 1.47.0).
+A recent set of [Boost library](http://www.boost.org) headers is required to compile the solver (confirmed to work is version 1.53.0), either in the system-wide include path or copied/symlinked into `./lib/boost` locally.
+In addition, all solver variants need the Boost program_options library for linking; the dynamic parallel master also needs the Boost thread and system library.

 ### CMake